Lily Poisoning in Cats

 Diagnosis of Lily Poisoning in Cats

-Suspected poisoning of any kind in your cat is a serious medical condition and your vet may need to begin treatment prior to having complete confirmation of the condition.
-Your vet will obtain a blood and urine sample during your vet visit.
-These will test kidney function and assess for any damage caused.
+Suspected poisoning of any kind is a serious medical condition and your vet may need to begin treatment prior to having complete confirmation of the condition.
+They will obtain blood and urine samples during your vet visit to test kidney function and assess any damage caused.
+However, do keep in mind, that kidney disease may not be detected for two to three days after exposure.

 Treatment of Lily Poisoning in Cats